eBay Fee Calculator

 - eBay automatically collects sales tax from buyers and remits sales tax on behalf of sellers when applicable in most states.
 In other words, it is the buyer who pays this tax so this will not directly cut into your profit.
 However, it can still indirectly affect your profit since the total sale amount used in fee calculations sometimes includes sales tax.

-- For more information about how ebay handles sales tax, please visit ebay's website.
+- For more information about how ebay handles sales tax, please visit ebay's tax policy page.

 - Investomatica is not affiliated, associated, authorized, endorsed by, or in any way officially connected with ebay.

-- While we try our best to stay up to date with changes in fee rules and structures, we make no guarantee our ebay fee calculator will always be accurate.
+- While we try our best to stay up to date with changes in fee rules and structures, estimated results are just estimates.
+They are not a guarantee of future results.
 It is your responsibility to conduct your own due diligence before making any business decision.
+Nothing here constitutes advice.

-- If you notice that the fees have changed or if you notice a major miscalculation or error with our ebay fee calculator, feel free to direct message us on twitter and let us know.
-However, if you have specific questions regarding ebay fees and your ebay account, please directly contact ebay support.
+- If you notice that the fees have changed or if you notice a major miscalculation or error with our calculator, feel free to direct message us on twitter and let us know.
+However, if you have specific questions regarding your ebay account, please directly contact ebay support.

 Ratings for eBay Fee Calculator